rackerlabs/technical-blog/_posts/2018-10-04-backup-oracle-with-amazon-simple-storage-service.md

 #### Sign up

 The first step in getting started with the OSB cloud module is to sign up for Amazon S3.
-This can be done by visiting the [Amazon S3 website](http://aws.amazon.com/s3 ), as shown in the following image:
+You can do this by visiting the [Amazon S3 website](http://aws.amazon.com/s3 ), as shown in the following image:

 ![]({% asset_path 2018-10-04-backup-oracle-with-amazon-simple-storage-service/Picture2.png %})

-After registration, users are provided with a pair of access identifiers called the **Access key ID** and the **Secret Access key**, as shown in the following
+After registration, users get a pair of access identifiers called the **Access key ID** and the **Secret Access key**, as shown in the following
 image: